jia1/jia1.github.io/content/posts/adding-my-sites-to-cloudflare.md

 - Select "Custom nameservers"
 - Do your thing!

 Setting the DNS records directly (i.e. updating the NS records) did not help.
-I had to go into the specific configuration or tab for Nameservers in each of the domain providers in order to set the nameservers.
+I had to go into the specific configuration or tab for nameservers in each of the domain providers in order to set them up.